Looking After Your Futon Mattress:

 Our futons are filled with layers of cotton and polyester felts.
 The cotton layers create the essential ‘futon’ style, they contribute to firmness and the “cool in summer, warm in winter” character.
 The polyester layers are springier, lighter in weight and increase the futon’s comfort and life span.

-There is a choice of colours for the futon case: calico (unbleached, off-white), navy blue, wine, terracotta, olive green, harmony green, mink, chocolate, charcoal, black, and gold.
+There is a choice of colours for the futon case: calico (unbleached, off-white), navy blue, wine, terracotta, harmony green, mink, chocolate, charcoal, black, and coral.
 Calico is the usual choice if the futon is for a bed.
 The colours are more often chosen for sofa-beds.
 The cover is not removable, however it is possible to order an additional removable cover.
 There is a zip around three sides of the removable cover, so it can be easily removed for cleaning.
 Loose covers should be washed on a 30 degree setting and cool dried.

 Futons are finished with coloured ties which pass through the futon and keep the filling in position.
 The colour options for the ties are: natural (a warm ivory colour), black, navy or silver-grey.